Swabi District: Education

 Swabi District is now home to many excellent educational institutes.
 But there was no public sector university until 2012.
 The only degree awarding institution then was private sector Ghulam Ishaq Khan Institute of Engineering Sciences and Technology, which was inaugurated in 1993.
 In 2012, the Government of Khyber Pakhtunkhawa established the first public sector university in Swabi, when it upgraded Abdul Wali Khan University Mardan Swabi campus into full-flege University of Swabi while Women University Swabi was established in 2016.
 Swabi district also has a public sector medical college Gajju Khan Medical College Swabi, which was established in 2014.

 The district also has 2 public sector Postgraduate degree colleges: Government Postgraduate College Swabi and Govt Girls Post Graduate College Maneri Swabi.

 Administration

-Swabi District is currently subdivided into 4 Tehsils.
+Swabi District is currently subdivided into four ehsils.